scrabill/showbillgemCLI/README.md

 # ShowbillgemCLI

 Hello Broadway!
 Welcome to your new Broadway gem!
-This Ruby gem allows theater fans to view all current Broadway and off-Broadway productions, select a show, view the location of the theater and the plot summary for the selected show.
+This Ruby gem allows theater fans to view all current Broadway productions, select a show, view the location of the theater and the plot summary for the selected show.
 Data for this gem was scraped from playbill.com.

 ## Installation